UN issues injunction to stop UK turning off Archie Battersbee’s life support

 Doctors treating Archie at the Royal London Hospital in Whitechapel, east London, believe he is brain-stem dead and say continued life-support treatment is not in his best interests.

-Andrea Williams, chief executive of the Christian Legal Centre who have been supporting the families’ case, said: “We are delighted with the response from the UN.
-It is high-time that the UK’s processes around proactively ending children’s lives came under international scrutiny.
+Andrea Williams, chief executive of the Christian Legal Centre who have been supporting the family’s case, said: “We are delighted with the response from the UN.
+It is high time that the UK’s processes around proactively ending children’s lives came under international scrutiny.

-“We now hope and pray that the UN Committee may do justice to Archie and his family, as well as to other disabled people in UK hospitals in future cases.
+“We now hope and pray that the UN committee may do justice to Archie and his family, as well as to other disabled people in UK hospitals in future cases.

 “Life is the most precious gift we have.